Perceptrons (book): Background

 The perceptron is a neural net developed by psychologist Frank Rosenblatt in 1958 and is one of the most famous machines of its period.
 In 1960, Rosenblatt and colleagues were able to show that the perceptron could in finitely many training cycles learn any task that its parameters could embody.
 The perceptron convergence theorem was proved for single-layer neural nets.

-During this period, neural net research was a major approach to the brain-machine issue that had been taken by a significant number of individuals.
+During this period, neural net research was a major approach to the brain-machine issue that had been taken by a significant number of persons.
 Reports by the New York Times and statements by Rosenblatt claimed that neural nets would soon be able to see images, beat humans at chess, and reproduce.
-At the same time, new approaches including symbolic AI emerged.
-Different groups found themselves competing for funding and people, and their demand for computing power far outpaced available supply.
+At the same time, other new approaches including symbolic AI emerged.
+Different groups found themselves competing for funding and people, and their demand for computing power far outpaced the available supply.

 Contents

 Perceptrons: An Introduction to Computational Geometry is a book of thirteen chapters grouped into three sections.
 Chapters 1–10 present the authors' perceptron theory through proofs, Chapter 11 involves learning, Chapter 12 treats linear separation problems, and Chapter 13 discusses some of the authors' thoughts on simple and multilayer perceptrons and pattern recognition.